blogbasti/blogbasti.github.io/_posts/slide/2017-10-2-backgrounds.md

 ---
 layout: presentation
+title: ''
-title: this is a test
+index_title: This is a test
 date: 2017-10-28T19:57:20.837Z
 ---